 Fig. 5.
 Typical (A) spherulite and (B) multiple twin morphologies observed for lab grown gypsum crystals at the same magnification; (C) A metre-sized single crystal of gypsum from the Naica Mine, Chihuahua, Mexico.
 Smaller co-aligned domains (a few are delineated with dotted black parallels) are clearly visible in the bulk of the crystal.
-Arrows indicate the c-axes of the crystal.
+An arrow indicates the c-axis of the crystal.